catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 #############

-Block volumes are similar to virtual disks that can be attached to any compute instance in a region to provide additional storage.
+Block volumes are similar to virtual disks that can be attached to any compute instance, in a region, to provide additional storage.
 They are highly available and extremely resilient.

 Our block storage service is provided by a fully distributed storage system,